Learning effective dynamics from data-driven stochastic systems: Methods

+Due to the complexity of multiscale systems and high dimensional data, our key idea is to evolve data in a lower dimensional state space.
+Therefore, the autoencoder framework is adopted to project high-dimensional data into a low dimensional space to effectively reduce computational cost and propagate the reduced data over time in this lower dimensional space.

-The fully connected autoencoder can be regarded as a nonlinear dimensionality reduction by projection \cite{Hinton2006ReducingTD}, which consists of a single or multiple-layer encode network.
-The autoencoder maps an input to a lower dimensional latent space and then decodes it to the original dimension at the output, trained to minimize the reconstruction loss $\mathcal{L}_{AE}=||Z-\Tilde{Z}||^2$.
+Beginning with $m$ snapshots from short-term observations $\mathbf{Z} = [z_1, ..., z_m] \in \mathbb{R}^{D \times m}, z = (x,y)$, the fully connected autoencoder can be regarded as a nonlinear dimensionality reduction by projection \cite{Hinton2006ReducingTD}, which consists of a single or multiple-layer encode network.
+The autoencoder maps the input to a lower dimensional latent space and then decodes it to the original dimension at the output, trained to minimize the reconstruction loss $\mathcal{L}_{AE}$.

+To propagate reduced lower dimensional data over time, the recurrent neural network (RNN) is a natural choice, as it considers a sequence of data as input, updating the hidden state with the current state and the prior hidden memory.
+However, it is difficult to train RNN for long-term memory.
+The major challenge is that gradients rise exponentially or decay exponentially when they are backpropagated through each time step.
+The gradients will either vanish or explode over several time steps.
+To solve the vanishing or exploding gradient problem, the gated RNN, which includes the long short-term memory network (LSTM) and the gated recurrent unit network, allows gradients of the loss function to backpropagate across many time-steps by using additional routes to make the required parameter update.
+Here, we embed LSTM units inside the autoencoder framework to predict discrete sequential data from short-term trajectories over time.

 Considering the need of long-term evolution on low dimensional space, here we propose our model \textbf{Auto-SDE} network.
 The Auto-SDE uses autoencoder framework equipped with the LSTM units which contribute to predict long-term dynamics from short-term observations over low dimensional latent space.
 The benefit from this network is that it overcomes the curse of dimensionality in complex and multiscale systems as well as generating accurate long-term prediction in the original high dimensional space.
 The invariant manifold are then approximated by training Auto-SDE network recursively over time.
-And this training process needs a trick to construct an effective loss function based on discretized stochastic differential equation.
+And this training process needs a trick to construct an effective loss function $\mathcal{L}_{SDE}$ based on discretized stochastic differential equation.